 It is my first Saturday on the Camino.
 When I planned this trip I decided that just as the soul needs a rest so do the feet.
-So, Sundays were the day I would not walk at all no matter I found myself to be.
-This first Sabbath on the Sabbath rest would be at Puente La Reina.
+So, Sundays were the day I would not walk at all no matter where I was.
+This first Sabbath during the Sabbath would be at Puente La Reina—The Queen's Bridge.

 Over the hill we go

 The walk from Pamplona to Puente La Reina was literally up and then down.
 A pleasant surprise was waiting at the top of Alto de Perdón.
-As we left Pamplona, in the distance we could see wind turbines – those big white ones used to generate electricity.
-Yet, before you get there you pass several towns, one of them is Cizur Menor.
-It was here that Charlemagne and his army defeated Aigolando and his army in the 8th century.
+As we left Pamplona, in the distance, we could see wind turbines—those big white ones used to generate electricity.
+Yet, before you get there you pass several towns, one of them was Cizur Menor.
+It was here Charlemagne and his army defeated Aigolando and his army in the 8th century.
 And then there is the Ruinas Guenduláin, a palace and church that was build in the 16th century.

-I also learned, once again, tat everything shuts down between the hours of 1 and 4:30.
+I also learned, once again, that everything shuts down between the hours of 1 PM and 4:30 PM.
 I met a pilgrim from Spain on this detour.
 He walked the Camino on weekends.
 He spoke a little English and I a little Spanish so we were able to carry on a conversation.
-When we arrived at Santa María de Eunate the caretaker was locking up the church because it was 1 pm.
+When we arrived at Santa María de Eunate the caretaker was locking up the church because it was 1 PM.
 Luckily, he was gracious enough to stamp our Pilgrim Passports.

 The Queen’s Bridge

-Alas, I reached my stop for the next two days – I did not walk on Sundays – Puente La Reina.
+Finally, I reached my stop for the next two days (I did not walk on Sundays) Puente La Reina.
 The bridge in this village is quite important.
 It was build way back in the 11th century.
 The wife of Sancho el Fuerte – Doña Mayor – financed a beautiful 6-arched Romansque bridge over the Río Argo.
-She did this so that pilgrims and other travelers could avoid the expensive ferrymen.
+She did this so pilgrims and other travellers could avoid the expensive ferrymen.
 It is also said that Charlemagne stayed in this town after his victorious battle against the Moors back in Cizur.

 A Final Thought

-Each day brings with new adventures and stories and, yes, life lessons from Patience amidst Frustration to looking for the good in every situation.
+Each day brings with it new adventures and stories and, yes, life lessons from Patience & Frustration to looking-for-the-good-in-every-situation.
 Even though I was disappointed I missed seeing the inside of Santa María de Eunate, I had the opportunity to talk to someone from Spain who walked the Camino on weekends.
 Yet, I would say perhaps the best story on this leg of the journey was the bridge.
 It wasn’t because it was old.
 It wasn’t that many feet has past over it.
-I think it was that someone saw a need of others and did something.
+I think it was that someone saw the need of others and did something.
 Doña Mayor was fortunate that she could finance a bridge over the Río Argo.
 Not everyone can do this; however, which bridges can we build?